 The CRASH-4 trial is a, randomised, double-blind, placebo-controlled trial to test the safety and efficacy of TXA for symptomatic mild head injury in 10,000 older adults.
-Patients nor the researchers or clinical team caring for the patients will know which study group the patients are in.

-The trial will be conducted by ambulance services and in emergency departments of trauma centres and trauma units in the UK.
+The patients, researchers and the clinical team caring for the patients will not know which study group the patients are in.
+The trial will be conducted by ambulance services and hospital emergency departments in the UK.